-All education staff support students with special needs.
-However, the classroom teacher is the primary support for students with special needs and is responsible for designing programs for students with special needs and for implementing the strategies described in the IEP.
+All education staff assist students with disabilities or diverse abilities.
+However, the classroom teacher is the primary adult for students with disabilities or diverse abilities and is responsible for designing programs for students with disabilities or diverse abilities and for implementing the strategies described in the individual education plan (IEP).

-The teacher's role is described in Sections 17(1) and (2) of the School Act and the attendant School Regulation Section 4, which prescribe that "the teacher responsible for a student with special needs is responsible for designing, supervising and assessing the educational program for that student".
+The teacher's role is described in Sections 17(1) and (2) of the School Act and the attendant School Regulation Section 4, which prescribe that "the teacher responsible for a student with disabilities or diverse abilities is responsible for designing, supervising and assessing the educational program for that student".

-School principals have a significant role in supporting students with special needs, including "ensuring that a school-based team is operational in the school and facilitating the collaborative efforts of the team members in meeting the special needs of students".
-School principals assign and supervise staff within the school and ensure that the IEP and Care Plans are followed by school staff.
+School principals have a significant role in assisting students with disabilities or diverse abilities, including "ensuring that a school-based team (SBT) is operational in the school and facilitating the collaborative efforts of the team members in meeting the special needs of students".
+School principals assign and supervise staff within the school and ensure that the IEP and care plans are followed by school staff.
 Principals are responsible for scheduling staff in their schools.

-Education assistants may be an additional resource for classrooms with students with special needs.
+Education assistants (EA) may be an additional resource for classrooms with students with disabilities or diverse abilities.
 Not every classroom in a school has an EA.
 EAs are assigned, scheduled, and supervised by the school principal.
-Section 18 of the School Act indicates that "a board may employ persons other than teachers to assist teachers in carrying out their responsibilities and duties" and that education assistants "shall work under the direction of a teacher and the general supervision of a teacher or school principal".
+Section 18 of the School Act indicates that "a board may employ persons other than teachers to assist teachers in carrying out their responsibilities and duties" and that EAs "shall work under the direction of a teacher and the general supervision of a teacher or school principal".

-Schools also have other specialized staff who help support students.
-These are the School Inclusion Support Teacher (IST), the School Counsellor, and in some schools, the Youth and Family Worker.
+Schools also have other specialized staff who help students.
+These are the school Inclusion Support Teacher (IST), the school counsellor, and in some schools, the youth and family worker (YFW).